Mahdi-Razi-Gandomani/Airline_Res_System/README.md

-# Airline Reservation System + Chatbot
+# Airline Reservation System + RAG Chatbot

 A comprehensive airline reservation system built with Qt6, featuring a chatbot assistant that uses RAG (Retrieval-Augmented Generation) architecture with semantic search and LLM technology to help users with bookings, policies, and flight information.